Egypt holidays

 Getting around Egypt

 By taxi: It’s easy to flag down a taxi and it’s one of the most convenient ways to get around Egypt.
 It’s also an inexpensive way to travel.
 Metered taxis are common in big-name cities such as Cairo, but local resorts tend to have a fixed rate.
-It’s advised to agree on a price before your departure to avoid any confusion.
+It’s best to agree on a price before your departure to avoid any confusion.

-By shuttle bus: Many hotels operate shuttle buses into town or the nearest beach, simply ask reception for more details.
+By shuttle bus: Many hotels operate shuttle buses into town or the nearest beach - simply ask reception for more details.

 Events in Egypt

-On the waterfront: Friday night is Marina Party night in El Gouna with live music and dancing beside the bobbing yachts, it's a party-goers paradise.
+On the waterfront: Friday night is Marina Party night in El Gouna with live music and dancing beside the bobbing yachts, it's a party-goers’ paradise.

 Egypt safety and security